 So long as the Depositary for a Global Security, or its nominee, is the registered owner of the Global Security, the Depositary or its nominee, as the case may be, will be considered the sole owner or holder of the Notes represented by such Global Security, for all purposes under the Indenture.
-Except as provided below, owners of beneficial interests in Notes of any series represented by a Global Security or Securities will not be entitled to have Notes of such series represented by such Global Security do to receive physical delivery of Notes of such series in definitive form and will not be considered the owners or holders thereof under the Indenture.
+Except as provided below, owners of beneficial interests in Notes of any series represented by a Global Security or Securities will not be entitled to have Notes of such series represented by such Global Security registered in their names, will not receive or be entitled to receive physical delivery of Notes of such series in definitive form and will not be considered the owners or holders thereof under the Indenture.